By Michelle Johnston, CIPM, CIPP/US – Compliance Privacy Officer at CSR Privacy Solutions, Inc.

 According to Andrea Jelinek, Chair of the European Data Protection Board (EDPB), “Data protection rules (such as GDPR) do not hinder measures taken in the fight against the coronavirus pandemic.
 However, I would like to underline that, even in these exceptional times, the data controller must ensure the protection of the personal data of the data subjects.
 Therefore, a number of considerations should be taken into account to guarantee the lawful processing of personal data.”

 But, what to do about mandated obligations for responding to data access requests?
-The laws and regulations have already stipulated that there are time frames to respond to data access requests and if needed an extension may be requested.
+The laws stipulate time frames to respond to DAR.
+However if needed an extension may be requested.
 The GDPR provides for an extension of two months to respond to a request where necessary considering the complexity and number of requests.

 The United Kingdom’s Information Commissioner’s Office (ICO) stated, they “recognise the unprecedented challenges we are all facing during the Coronavirus (COVID-19) pandemic.”
 ICO’s response to a concern and question posed by a business, “… we are worried that our data protection practices might not meet our usual standards or our response to information rights requests will be longer.
 Will the ICO take regulatory action against us?”